Shimanshushinde/3-Tier-Web-Application-Architecture-with-AWS/README.md

-# Deploying a 3-Tier Web Application Architecture With AWS
+# Deployment of 3-Tier Web Application Architecture With AWS
-Deploying a three-tier web application on AWS involves setting up three layers: presentation (frontend), logic tier (backend), and data tier (database).
+Deployment of three-tier web application on AWS involves setting up three layers: presentation (frontend), logic tier (backend), and data tier (database).
 This guide to deploying such an application on AWS using commonly used services like EC2,VPC,RDS,ELB, and more.

 # Architecture of the Project